-Numerous events are being held across the country, including a flagship event taking place on-line at www.ValveDiseaseDay.org at 1PM ET, featuring experts, patients, and leaders in valve disease.
+Numerous virtual events are being held across the country, including a flagship event taking place on-line at www.ValveDiseaseDay.org at 1PM ET, featuring experts, patients, and leaders in valve disease.

 Despite the millions of Americans affected by heart valve disease, a recent survey found that three in four adults know little to nothing about heart valve disease.
 Although age is the greatest risk factor for heart valve disease 30 percent of respondents over age 65 say they know nothing about the disease.

 “Awareness of heart valve disease is low, and because there are sometimes no symptoms, or symptoms are dismissed as signs of normal aging, it often goes undetected.
 That’s why [Insert Organization Name Here] is proud to join the Heart Valve Disease Awareness Day campaign to encourage people to listen to their hearts,” said [Insert Name of Organization Spokesperson Here].
 “We want our community members to join the campaign at www.valvediseaseday.org and help spread the word about the risk factors and symptoms of heart valve disease.”